ozgur-okt/timer-task/README.md

 # Timer Task App
-This is a React application for managing timer tasks.
+This is a React application for countdown timer.
 It uses;
 * TypeScript for static typing,
 * Zustand for state management,
 * Tailwind CSS for styling,